 Sept.
 24-26, 2015 Island House Hotel Orange Beach, AL

 Effective January 1, 2011, Alabama Municipal Court Judges must complete a minimum of six hours of continuing judicial education (including one hour of judicial ethics) specifically relating to municipal court practice and procedure per calendar year.
 Newly appointed Municipal Court Judges must complete six hours of mandatory judicial education requirements within the first year of their appointment to the office.
 Judicial education credits for each municipal judge must be reported in writing to the AJC director by December 31 of each year.

-The Rules for Mandatory Continuing Judicial Education for Alabama Municipal Court
+The Rules for Mandatory Continuing Judicial Education for Alabama Municipal Court Judges are available here.